This post may contain affiliate links. Read my full disclosure policy.

 is the source of the greatest wisdom.

-This recipe for Kung Pao Noodles can be made with chicken, shrimp, tofu or my very favorite, roasted cauliflower and is packed full of umami and flavor!
-Your taste buds will be jumping for joy!
+This recipe for Kung Pao Noodles is full of so much flavor form the kung pao stirfry sauce!
+Make is with chicken, shrimp, tofu or my very favorite, roasted cauliflower.
+Packed full of umami and flavor, your taste buds will be jumping for joy!

 In traditional Kung Pao, the meat or tofu is typically seasoned with salt, sugar, pepper and cornstarch and then fried.
 A way to cut back on the fat and frying in this recipe to use roasted chicken (like rotisserie chicken) or my favorite, roasted cauliflower.